Paleolepidopterites: Species

+P. destructus

-P. destructusP. destructus is known only from one fossil, the holotype, specimen "USNM 61998", which was first described as Tortrix? destructus.
+P. destructus is known only from one fossil, the holotype, specimen "USNM 61998", which was first described as Tortrix? destructus.
 It is a single, mostly complete adult of undetermined sex, preserved as a compression fossil in fine grained shale.
 The type specimen is currently preserved in the paleoentomological collections housed in the National Museum of Natural History, part of the Smithsonian Institution, located in Washington, D.C., United States.
 P. destructus was first studied by Dr Theodore D. A. Cockerell of the University of Colorado, with his 1917 type description being published in the Proceedings of the United States National Museum.
 Cockerell did not provide an explanation for the specific epithet destructus.

+P. florissantanus

-P. florissantanusP. florissantanus is also known only from the holotype, number "NHM-I.8429" for part side and "UCM 8579" for the counterpart side.
+P. florissantanus is also known only from the holotype, number "NHM-I.8429" for part side and "UCM 8579" for the counterpart side.
 It's a single, mostly complete adult female, preserved as a compression fossil in fine grained shale.
 One side of the type specimen is currently preserved in the paleoentomological collections housed in the Natural History Museum located in London, England, while the other side is in the collections of the University of Colorado.
 P. florissantanus was first studied by Dr Theodore D. A. Cockerell of the University of Colorado, with his 1907 type description being published in the journal Canadian Entomologist.
-Cockerell did not provide an explanation for the specific epithet florissantana.P. florissantanus is about 14 mm long with a robust thorax.
+Cockerell did not provide an explanation for the specific epithet florissantana.

+P. florissantanus is about 14 mm long with a robust thorax.
 The abdomen is covered by the wings which are preserved in resting position.
 The antenna are preserved showing minute dark spots at intervals along their length.
 The fore wings overall length is not specified, however the outer margin is 5 mm and the lower margin is 10 mm.
 The hind-wings are 10.33 mm in length.
 Most of the fore and hind wing scales are missing eliminating most of the color patterning.
 The fore wings were possibly striped along the veins with a notable darkening along the apex of the hind wings.
 The gently curving wing margin, lacking a projection, and the arched costa indicate a member of the family Tortricidae, rather than the similar family Pyralidae.